-DOCTO RING 3 COURSE OBJECTIVES EPO D3-1 Demonstrate the ability to describe and/or perform physical examinations appropriate to the case presentation.
+DOCTORING 3 COURSE OBJECTIVES EPO D3-1 Demonstrate the ability to describe and/or perform physical examinations appropriate to the case presentation.
 1 D3-2 Demonstrate the critical thinking skills needed to diagnose and develop a treatment plan for commonly occurring diagnoses and presentations.
 2 D3-3 Enhance ability to recognize personal learning needs by selecting and participating in continuing medical education that addresses a perceived need for increased knowledge or improved skills.
 3 D3-4 Demonstrate the ability to do concise, organized oral case presentations.
 4 D3-5 Enhance professional identity and leadership development.
 5 D3-6 Enhance funds of knowledge of quality improvement measures in the clinical management of chronic disease and patient safety.
 6 D3-7 Demonstrate knowledge of the natural history of a variety of common chronic diseases through continuity of care.
 7 D3-8 Demonstrate an understanding of how people of diverse cultures and belief systems perceive health and health care to respond to various symptoms, diseases, and treatments.
 7

-Component Learning Objectives Assessment Continuing Medical 1.
-Demonstrate the ability to identify Continuing Medical Education Completion of 2 hours of Education events that provide opportunities for interaction with speakers. qualifying CME Maps to: Develop skills for life-long learning.
-Documentation of attendance D3-3, D3-5 3.
+Component Learning Objectives Assessment Continuing Medical Education MAPS TO: D3-3, D3-5 Demonstrate the ability to identify Continuing Medical Education events that provide opportunities for interaction with speakers.
+Develop skills for life-long learning.
 Develop a professional identity as a physician.

-PACE assignments 1.
-Demonstrate the ability to recognize elements that lead to health • Verbal and written contributions Maps to: disparities. to justify, identify, and manage D3-3, D3-5, D3-8 2.
-Learn to recognize and define your own unconscious biases. challenging patient situations 3.
-Reaffirm commitment to carrying out professional responsibilities and adherence to ethical principles.
-Dear Doctor Letter 1.
-Demonstrate the development of professional identity.
-Written letter to self Maps to: 2.
-Forecast the kind of medical professional you hope to become. • Self-evaluation at the end of the D3-5 3.
-Assist in the development of the writer's professional identity and clerkship professionalism.
-4. Describe the type and setting of practice you hope to have after cumulative medical experiences.
-Pathography 1.
-Utilize an extended patient interview or a memorable event that Written essay assignment influenced personal growth in empathy.
-Oral presentation and Maps to: D3-2, D3-5, D3- 2.
-Demonstrate the development of humanism and professional contributions to the open 8 identity through patient care. discussion.
-QI Project 1.
-Define Quality Improvement principles in the management of Faculty review of paper, Maps to: chronic diseases. presentation, QI group D3-4, D3-5, D3-6 2.
-Analyze processes in the clinical management of chronic diseases. performance over the academic 3.
-Develop measurable process improvements in the clinical year. management of chronic diseases.
-Peer Evaluation of Group 4.
+Completion of 2 hours of qualifying CME Documentation of attendance Ethical Dilemmas assignment/PACE assignments MAPS TO: D3-3, D3-5, D3-8 1.
+Demonstrate the ability to recognize elements that lead to health disparities.
+2. Learn to recognize and define your own unconscious biases.
+3. Reaffirm commitment to fulfilling professional responsibilities and adherence to ethical principles.
+Verbal and written contributions to justify, identify, and manage challenging patient situations Written checklist discussing common ethical principles Dear Doctor Letter assignment MAPS TO: D3-5 Demonstrate the development of professional identity.
+Forecast the kind of medical professional you hope to become.
+Assist in the development of the writer's professional identity and professionalism.
+Describe the type and setting of practice you hope to have after cumulative medical experiences.
+Written letter to self Self-evaluation at the end of the clerkship Pathography Essay assignment MAPS TO: D3-2, D3-5, D3-8 Utilize an extended patient interview or a memorable event that influenced personal growth in empathy.
+Demonstrate the development of humanism and professional identity through patient care.
+Written essayOral presentation and contributions to the open discussion QI Project & IHI Module assignments MAPS TO: D3-4, D3-5, D3-6 Define Quality Improvement principles in the management of chronic diseases.
+Analyze processes in the clinical management of chronic diseases.
+Develop measurable process improvements in the clinical management of chronic diseases.
 Assess the effectiveness of a quality improvement process.
-Dynamic (anonymous feedback 5.
-Demonstrate the ability to express findings/concepts to other survey) professionals by oral and written communication.
-6. Develop the ability to use self-awareness of knowledge, skills, and emotional limitations to engage in appropriate help-seeking behaviors 7.
-Demonstrate healthy coping mechanisms to respond to stress 8.
-Manage conflict between personal and professional responsibilities
+Demonstrate the ability to express findings/concepts to other professionals by oral and written communication.
+Develop the ability to use self-awareness of knowledge, skills, and emotional limitations to engage in appropriate help-seeking behaviors Demonstrate healthy coping mechanisms to respond to stress Manage conflict between personal and professional responsibilities Faculty review of paper, presentation, QI group performance over the academic year.
+Peer Evaluation of Group Dynamic (anonymous feedback survey) Successful completion of IHI QI modules 101-105